Eco-Friendly Features at the Inn

-We are sensitive to the Earth we call home and the utilization and conservation of our natural resources.
-We offer an alternative that has less impact on the Earth's resources than other types of lodging while maintaining a comfortable environment.
+We are sensitive to the Earth we call home and the utilization and conservation of our natural resources and provide an alternative that has less impact on the Earth’s resources than other types of lodging while maintaining a comfortable environment.

 We abuse land because we regard it as a commodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect.
 Aldo Leopold

 “Your advocacy for responsible, sustainable hospitality is inspiring.”
 The Laseters, Georgia

 We feel that the Earth’s resources are finite and all human beings should conserve them.
 Our water and air are the most obvious examples of resources that mankind has chosen to not care for.

 Clean water is becoming scarce in many parts of the world and the air we breathe is becoming more contaminated with automobile exhaust and pollution created by manufacturing processes.

 What have we done to preserve the earth’s resources?

 At the Cedar House Inn we are sensitive to the Earth we call home and the utilization of our natural resources.
 Since August 2003 we have been offering guests a lodging alternative that has less impact on the earth’s resources.